 Affiliated Workers Association was born of a need to support small businesses in growth.
-Since 2001, we have been empowering small business owners, self-employed individuals, independent contractors, and entrepreneurs across the country.
+Since 2001, we have been empowering small business owners, independent contractors, and entrepreneurs across the country.
 We use our relationships to find the best resources for our members and to advocate for the voices of small business owners.

 As small business advocates, we are proud to be strategic partners with two national advocacy groups, Small Business Majority (SBM) and the Small Business and Entrepreneurship Council (SBE Council).
 These partnerships allow us to provide small business advocacy opportunities, support our members in business success, and provide up-to-date information on pertinent business topics.

 Small business advocacy can simply be described as the amplification of the entrepreneurial voice.
 Promoting the unique experiences of small business owners to the public, media, and government can help generate a future of success and sustainability for our nation’s entrepreneurs.